-&lt;sup>22 Further telling illustrations occur at the interface of logic and games.
-The modal-dynamic game logic of [41] formalizes part of the meta-theory of first-order evaluation games.
-Vice versa, game logics induce logic games, that is, implicit practices for analyzing their semantics - and this design cycle can even be iterated, cf. the research program developed in [12].
+23 Further telling illustrations of this meta-perspective occur at the interface of logic and games.
+The modal-dynamic game logic of [45] formalizes part of the meta-theory of first-order evaluation games.
+Vice versa, game logics induce logic games, that is, implicit practices for analyzing their semantics - and this design cycle can even be iterated, cf. the research program developed in [14].

-Choosing locally Co-existence means that both implicit and explicit stances have intrinsic value, but even so, particular areas may bring further reasons for using one rather than the other.
 For instance, are there favored stances in human cognition?
-Indeed, it has been claimed that natural language conveys much information implicitly, perhaps for ease of coding.
+It has been claimed that natural language conveys much information implicitly, perhaps for ease of coding.
 Implicit logics would then model this reality directly, whereas explicit logics of information and agency are outside theorists' views of language.
-But this does not fit the empirical facts as I would see them.
-Natural language is a medium where both stances occur, in the guise of what one might call participating versus observing modes on cognitive activities.
-A key feature to keep in mind here is the universality of natural language.
+But this does not fit the empirical facts as I see them.
+Natural language is a medium where both stances occur, in the guise of what one might call participating versus observing modes in cognitive activity.
+A key empirical feature here is the universality of language.
 We switch between the two modes all the time, while firmly staying inside the same medium of communication.
-There may be local cognitive preferences between going explicit or implicit, but we doubt they can be justified in a sweeping manner.
+There may be local cognistive preferences between going explicit or implicit, but we doubt they can be justified in a sweeping manner.